M1m1c11/justgaminglancer/README.md

 - Fixed OmniLight and camera flickering (workarounds but robust).
 - Removed unrelated files from within project scope.
 - Removed Calinou's LOD plugin files.
+- New dynamic star shader.
+Stars are much less in polycount now.
+- Added icons for custom zone nodes.

 ## How to